Proforma Invoice vs Commercial Invoice: What's the Difference?

 Use a commercial invoice for: every shipment where goods are being permanently sold and transferred to a buyer.
 If in doubt about which applies to a specific situation, the question to ask is: "Has a sale taken place?"
 If yes, use a commercial invoice.
 If no, use a proforma.

-ClearDocs generates commercial invoices — the definitive transaction document — not proformas.
+ClearDocs generates commercial invoices, not proformas.
 For every standard commercial export, this is the correct document to produce.
 The practical guide to which export documents you need covers the full document set for each export scenario.

 Generate correct commercial invoices in seconds

-ClearDocs produces correctly structured commercial invoices with all required fields — goods description, HS code, origin, Incoterms, and TCA declaration where applicable.
+ClearDocs produces correctly structured commercial invoices with all required fields — goods description, HS code, origin, Incoterms, and the statement on origin where applicable.
 Free to try.

 Try ClearDocs for free →